Tralee (Parliament of Ireland constituency)

 Tralee was a constituency represented in the Irish House of Commons.

 Borough

 This constituency was the parliamentary borough of Tralee in County Kerry.

-Following the Act of Union 1800 the borough retained one parliamentary seat in the United Kingdom House of Commons.
+Following the Acts of Union 1800 the borough retained one parliamentary seat in the House of Commons of the United Kingdom.

 Members of Parliament

 It returned two members to the Parliament of Ireland from 1613 to 1800.